 |LIC ADO||Life Insurance Corporation of India (LIC)|

 Preparation for a competitive exam is arduous.
 Preparing for essay type and long answers can drain out a candidate.
-Similarly, most of the competitive exams these days are based on the multiple-choice question pattern in which there is also negative marking for every wrong answer.
+Similarly, most of the competitive exams these days are based on the multiple-choice question pattern.
+There is also a negative marking for every wrong answer.
 Hence, candidates need to be aware of these facts well before the examination.

-Schools and college exams are generally prepared for every student to pass and to score good marks, but competitive exams are different and aim at selecting the best of the best.
 Whether appearing for the engineering entrance exam, medical entrance exam, MBA entrance exam, CA or CS exam, Bank or PSU recruitment exam, preparation needs to be adequately planned.
-In time, one needs to move forward according to a scheduled study plan and with a time table followed to the dot.

 To every candidate preparing for competitive exams, here are a few steps that can help clear it with flying colours:

 1. Goal Setting: One needs to set a goal and focus all the energy on the achievement of the goal.
 While setting goals, one needs to consider his ability, availability, and resources.
 A clear set of goals in advance helps in saving time, which is most important for a candidate.
 A good strategy would always bring you closer to your goal.

 2. Competition Planning: Alongside studying for the exam, one needs to keep an eye on other things also.
 Analysis of the below-mentioned aspects is critical before the exam preparation:

 - The course must have seats available